franik7/service-now-urgent-incident-notification-workflow/README.md

   - Impact = 1
   - Category = Network
 - Action: Update Record – Assign to `Networking Operations` group, which gets notified of the assignment via email.
+- Action: A separate email is sent to `Networking Operations` group with ticket details.

 **Testing & Validation**
 - Created a critical incident with proper values.
 - Verified both email notifications and assignment worked correctly.
-- Confirmed group members received the message, and incident creator got a copy.
+- Confirmed group members received the reassignment message, email notification, and incident creator got a copy.

 **Challenge**
 - I spent time thinking about how to ensure the Networking Operations group is notified even if the assignment group is left blank by the caller or incident handler.
 - I realized that once the incident is reassigned by the flow, the target group receives an automatic notification.
-This eliminated the need to send a separate notification manually.
+- However, due to the severity of the incident, I decided to include a separate email notification with customized message that includes: ticket number, caller name and customized subject line.

 ---